myappsngames/SNHU-CS340_Client-Server-Development/README.md

  * Testability: The module could be tested independently, ensuring its correctness before integrating it into the larger application.
  * Readability: The code was more organized and easier to understand, as the database interactions were clearly separated from the rest of the application.

+The CRUD Python module could be used in various future projects, including:

+ * Web Applications: Interacting with databases to store and retrieve user data, product information, or other content.
+ * Data Analysis Tools: Performing data manipulation, filtering, and aggregation tasks on large datasets.
+ * Machine Learning Projects: Training and deploying machine learning models that interact with databases for data storage and retrieval.
+ * API Development: Building RESTful APIs that provide access to database data.

 #### How do you approach a problem as a computer scientist?
 Consider how you approached the database or dashboard requirements that Grazioso Salvare requested.
 How did your approach to this project differ from previous assignments in other courses?
 What techniques or strategies would you use in the future to create databases to meet other client requests?